mattledevs/ai-case-study/README.md

-# Generative AI Tools are Helping to Unlock the Mysteries of the Human Brain
+# The Allen Institute for Brain Science Uses Generative AI Tools to Unlock the Mysteries of the Human Brain

 ## Overview and Origin